PO

 Cultural Significance:

-Silesian cuisine reflects the region's unique cultural blend, drawing influences from neighboring countries and its own distinct culinary traditions.
+Silesian cuisine reflects the region's unique cultural blend, drawing influences from neighboring countries.
+Linked with mining culture - typical miner's dinner consists of beef roulade, Silesian dumplings and red cabbage.

 Signature Dishes: